Boden-C/phosphorus/README.md

 The system provides the following RESTful API endpoints:

 -   `GET /api/borrower/fines`: Get total fines for a single borrower
--   `POST /api/borrower/create`: Create a new borrower
+-   `POST /api/borrower/create`: Create a new borrower with optional user account
+-   `POST /api/librarian/create`: Create a new librarian user
 -   `POST /api/books/create`: Create a new book
 -   `GET /api/books/search`: Search for books by title, ISBN, or author
 -   `GET /api/loans/search`: Search for loans by borrower ID